LeViCanCode/wowASandbox/README.md

 # wowASandbox
-Malware Sandbox for Virtualbox using kernel hooks
+Malware Sandbox for Virtualbox using stealth kernel hooks

 # TODO on HostScript